 This guy is similar to the German Shepherd.
 The main difference is that he is more hardworking and intense.
-So, if you’re after an incredibly hardworking colleague, this guy could be your best bet.
+So, if you’re after an incredibly hardworking colleague, it could be your best bet.
 His coat is brindle, and he can sport a short, long, or wired coat.
-He is a stubborn pooch, so this guy is best suited to farmers who have experience training farm dogs.
+He is a stubborn pooch, so this breed is best suited to farmers who have experience training farm dogs.

 9. Great Pyrenees

-The Great Pyrenees is the original farm dog from the, you guessed it, Great Pyrenees.
+The Great Pyrenees is the original farm dog from the—you guessed it—Great Pyrenees.
 He makes a fantastic herder and flock protector.
 He is humungous, so you need to have the resources to look after him.
-But in return, he will protect your flock from large predators such as cayotes, wolves, and bears.
-He also makes a cuddly hot water bottle if you let him into the farmhouse at night.
+But in return, he will protect your flock from large predators such as coyotes, wolves, and bears.
+He also makes an excellent, warm cuddle buddy if you let him into the house at night.

 10. Anatolian Shepherd

-The Anatolian Shepherd is a lot like the Great Pyrenees, except he is a fiercer protector.
-This guy can be too much dog for some, and he requires a firm master that knows how to handle strong-willed dogs.
-He can protect your flock for days at a time without any supervision because he is a natural.
+The Anatolian Shepherd is a lot like the Great Pyrenees except he is a fiercer protector.
+This dog can be too much for some, and he requires a firm master that knows how to handle strong-willed dogs.
+He can protect your flock for days at a time without any supervision because of his protective instinct.
 He is very territorial, and you’ll need to warn incoming visitors about his overprotective nature.

 11. Maremma Sheepdog

 The Maremma Sheepdog is from the rolling lands of Italy, and he is tasked with protecting sheep and goats.
-Many say that he looks like a Polar Bear, and with his fluffy coat, he is a gorgeous cuddly canine for sure.
+Many say that he looks like a Polar Bear, and with his fluffy coat, he is a gorgeous and cuddly canine.
 He also makes an ideal family protector, and you can count on him to take over the night shift as you and your family sleep.

 13. Bernese Mountain Dog

 The Bernese Mountian Dog is one of four Swiss mountain breeds.
-He is a well-mannered livestock protector.
-Meaning that if you want a farm dog by day and a family dog at night, this guy is a fantastic option.
-He is hardworking and able to withstand cold weather, he is easygoing, and a pleasure to have on the farm.
+He is a well-mannered livestock protector, meaning that if you want a farm dog by day and a family dog at night, this breed is a fantastic option.
+He is hardworking, able to withstand cold weather, is easygoing, and a pleasure to have on the farm.